About This Chapter

 - Understanding the theory behind musical harmony

-- Defining pitch in music
+- Defining pitch and sight-singing in music

 - Analyzing syllabic music